wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildStyles.md

 You can decide which datastore mount tool to install and how as follows:

 >     DATASTOREMOUNTTOOL:rclone:repo if you want to install rclone as your datastore mount tool
+>     DATASTOREMOUNTTOOL:rclone:source if you want to install rclone as your datastore mount tool
+>     DATASTOREMOUNTTOOL:rclone:binary if you want to install rclone as your datastore mount tool
 >     DATASTOREMOUNTTOOL:s3fs:repo if you want to install s3fs as your datastore mount tool
+>     DATASTOREMOUNTTOOL:s3fs:source if you want to install s3fs as your datastore mount tool
 >     DATASTOREMOUNTTOOL:goof:binary if you want to install goofys as your datastore mount tool
+>     DATASTOREMOUNTTOOL:goof:source if you want to install goofys as your datastore mount tool
 >     DATASTOREMOUNTTOOL:geesefs:binary if you want to install geesefs as your datastore mount tool
+>     DATASTOREMOUNTTOOL:geesefs:source if you want to install geesefs as your datastore mount tool

 If you want to install these tools in a different way such as from source and so on you are free to modify the toolkit